seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > And there it is that name-and-form \
 > Is held in check in a way complete.

-The reference here is to *Nibbāna*.
+The reference here is to Nibbāna.
 Whether it is called *sabbasaṅkhārasamatha*, the stilling of all preparations, or *asaṅkhatadhātu*, the unprepared element, it means the state of cessation.
 And when the *Arahant's* mind is in that state, the four elements, which are like ghosts, do not haunt him.
 They do not get a